ThousandBirdsInc/chidori/README.md

 ## Contributing
-We look forward to future contributions from the community.
-For now it will be difficult to contribute, as we are still in the process of setting up our development environment.
-We will update this section as soon as we have a more stable development environment.
-If you have feedback or would like to chat with us, please add to the discussion on our Github issues!
+This is an early open source release and we're looking for collaborators from the community.
+A good place to start would be to join our [discord](https://discord.gg/CJwKsPSgew)!.

 ## FAQ

 ### Why Another AI Framework?
-Thousand Birds pushes to be more than a simple wrapper around LLMs.
+Chidori focuses more on the specifics of how LLM+code execution operates, rather than providing specific compositions of prompts.
+We haven't really seen any other frameworks that focus on this space, and we think it's a really important one.
 Our effort is to resolve as much of the accidental complexity of building systems in the category of long running agents as possible, helping the broader developer community build successful systems.

+### Why Chidori?
+Chidori is the name of the lightning blade technique used by Kakashi in the Naruto anime series.
+It also happens to [mean Thousand Birds in Japanese](https://en.wikipedia.org/wiki/Chidori), which is a nice coincidence.

+### Well then why Thousand Birds?
+Thousand Birds is a reference to flocks of birds (or a murmuration) and the emergent behavior that arises from their interactions.
+We think this is a good metaphor for the behavior of long running agents, the internal units of LLM execution within them, and the emergent behavior that arises from their interactions.

+### Why Rust?
+Rust is a great language for building systems, we like the type system and the guarantees provided by it.
+We also like the performance characteristics of Rust, and the ability to build a single binary that can be deployed anywhere.
+The Rust ecosystem makes it fairly easy to provide bindings to other languages, which is important for us to provide a good developer experience.

 ## Inspiration
 Our framework is inspired by the work of many others, including: